LyuLucas1207/NebulaFX/docs/kms/dynamic-configuration-guide.md

 1. Call `/kms/reconfigure` with the previous payload (keep a snapshot in version control).
 2. If the backend is unreachable, call `/kms/stop` to protect data from partial writes.
-3. Investigate logs under `rustfs::kms::*` and Vault audit logs.
+3. Investigate logs under `nebulafx::kms::*` and Vault audit logs.
 4. Once the issue is resolved, reapply the desired configuration and restart.

 Dynamic configuration makes backend maintenance safe and repeatable—ensure every change is scripted and traceable.